dailypips/suninf.github.com/_posts/2014-5-13-synchronization-in-chrome.md

 ---
 layout: article
 title: Synchronization in chrome
-category: other
+category: chrome
 description: In Chrome code, message passing is far more common (via TaskRunner and PostTask) and low-level synchronization primitives like locks, condition variables and waitable_event should be used only when necessary.
 This article introduce the implement of synchronization mechanism in chrome source code.
 ---
 *In Chrome code, message passing is far more common (via TaskRunner and PostTask) and low-level synchronization primitives like **locks**, **condition variables** and **waitable_event** should be used only when necessary.
 This article introduce the implement of synchronization mechanism in chrome source code.*

 Some additional motivation:

 * Condition variables are nearly impossible to implement correctly on Windows XP or earlier.
 Chrome's implementation is correct, but _very_ slow.
 * Whenever you use a CV you are disproportionately harming our performance on Windows.
 * A lot of times people just want to wait on a boolean.
 In such cases, if message passing cannot work, please use WaitableEvent instead.

 ## Lock
-The Lock class implements a mutual exclusion lock, or mutex for short.
-A mutex is used to permit only one thread at a time to have exclusive access to some resource, which is typically some variable or data structure.
+The Lock class implements a mutual exclusion lock, or mutex for short. `A mutex is used to permit only one thread at a time to have exclusive access to some resource`, which is typically some variable or data structure.
 Mutexes are so common that many words have been coined to describe their operation.

 {% highlight c++ %}
 // A convenient wrapper for an OS specific critical section.
 The only real